The secrets of the survivalist plants

 - Exfoliating bark that peels off when on fire

-- Fire-resistance buds to quickly regrow needles
+- Fire-resistant buds to quickly regrow needles

-From an early age, Ponderosa saplings are able to handle low-intensity fires and the more they mature the more effective they become at surviving low and moderate intensity fires.
+From an early age, Ponderosa saplings are able to handle low-intensity fires and the more they mature, the more effective they become at surviving low and moderate-intensity fires.
 In fact, the trees actually benefit from their environments catching on fire as it replenishes the soil with nutrients to help the trees grow.
 It also prevents a buildup of bark and “mulch” from the base of trees that accumulate and when burned during a fire, can harm the tree by smoldering for days, preventing the tree from healing properly.
 It’s strange, but this tree has developed a symbiotic relationship with one of its species most notorious adversaries.

-Glacier Crowfoot Buttercup: Ascending to New Heights
+3. Glacier Crowfoot Buttercup: Ascending to new heights

 The Yucca and the Glacier Crowfoot Buttercup, also known as Ranunculus glacialis, are the only two plants on our list that have flowers.
 But aside from their flowers, the two couldn’t be more different.
 The Glacier Crowfoot Buttercup’s claim to fame is that it can grow at higher altitudes than any other flowering plant in the world.
 These plants thrive in some of the most inhospitable, rocky, and snowy regions of the world and have been seen at altitudes as high as 14,100 feet above sea level – to put that into perspective, it’s growing and flowering almost 2.7 miles up.

 Although they aren’t very large, these yellow flowers are as tough as any plant on the planet.
-They choose to live on the slopes of highest mountains on the planet and are regularly exposed to freezing temperatures, brutal winds, low oxygen levels, and hefty amounts of ice and snowfall.
+They choose to live on the slopes of the highest mountains on the planet and are regularly exposed to freezing temperatures, brutal winds, low oxygen levels, and hefty amounts of ice and snowfall.
 The Glacier Crowfoot Buttercups are found predominantly in Northern Europe and the Alps but have been found as far as the Himalayas.

-Seagrass: Defender of the Deep
+4. Seagrass: Defender of the deep

 Plants live in many places, but for the most part, they’re usually above ground where they have ample access to oxygen and sunlight.
 This is not the case with Seagrasses.
 Not to be confused with Seaweed, which is actually a type of algae, Seagrass has leaves, roots, and veins just like other plants, except they grow and flower underwater.
 Despite being anatomically similar to every other plant, Seagrasses have one thing that other plants do not – the ability to grow and thrive while completely submerged under salt or brackish waters.
 Saltwater kills most plants, but these grasses have adapted to their environments by absorbing nutrients directly from the water through their roots and leaves.

 Large fields of grassy underwater plains exist all over the world from the tropics to the arctic but are highly concentrated in areas around the Gulf of Mexico, the Philippines, and off the coasts of Australia.
-These regions are typically bursting with marine life due to the many benefits of sea grass on marine ecosystems such as:
+These regions are typically bursting with marine life due to the many benefits of seagrass on marine ecosystems such as:

 - 1 square meter of Seagrass can create 10 liters of oxygen